-• samradelie 6 months ago
+• samradelie a year ago

 Wow.
 Stellar work.
 The TS looks really proper on first glance.
 I think you're right on zeitgeist -- we're going to need a lot more fundamental tools like this to build AI apps.